oscarpobletes/MobileMentor/README.md

 # Mobile Mentor App

-The Mobile Mentor app is a Streamlit-based application designed to help you kickstart your mobile development journey smoothly and effectively.
+The MobileMentor app is a Streamlit-based application designed to help you kickstart your mobile development journey smoothly and effectively.

 ## Installation

-To run the Mobile Mentor app, you need to install the following dependencies:
+To run the MobileMentor app, you need to install the following dependencies:

 `pip install streamlit langchain openai tiktoken alt-profanity-check`